mirumee/satchless/doc/index.rst

 .. _`Python`: http://python.org/

 .. note::
-   Satchless is not a turn-key solution for online shop and is not aimed to be.
-   It should be considered as a set of advanced, loosely coupled bricks which would be turned into a working shop by a web developer.
+   Satchless is not a turn-key solution for online shops and is not meant to be one.
+It should be considered as a set of advanced, loosely coupled bricks which can be turned into a working shop by a web developer.

-**Warning:** Currently Satchless is in early stage of development.
-It is already possible to build a shop on top of it, but still you should be prepared for radical and backwards incompatible changes in the code.
+**Warning:** Currently Satchless is in an early stage of development.
+It is already possible to build a shop on top of it, but still you should be prepared for radical and backward-incompatible changes to the code.

 First steps
 ===========